Advice for Doctoral students specializing in Ethnomusicology

 Supervisory and Examination committees

 Your supervisory committee comprises the supervisor plus two other arm's length committee members; you may wish to include individuals from other departments or faculties.
-The examining committee charged with the adjudication of the the candidacy examinations comprises the three members of the supervisory committee plus two other members, one from the Department of Music and one (usually) from another department.
-These two additional committee members may be retained for the final examining committee (or replaced by others); the committee of five is then augmented by a sixth examiner external to the University of Alberta (who typically will not attend the exam in person).
-Members of the final examining committee are appointed upon the recommendation of the Graduate Coordinator to the Department Chair and the Faculty of Graduate Studies and Research
+The examining committee charged with the adjudication of the the candidacy examinations comprises the three members of the supervisory committee plus two other members, one from the Department of Music and one (usually) from another department, in addition to a non-voting chair.
+One of these two additional committee members may be retained for the final examining committee (or replaced by others); the committee of four is then augmented by a fifth examiner external to the University of Alberta (who typically will not attend the exam in person), plus a non-voting chair.
+Members of the final examining committee are appointed upon the recommendation of the Graduate Coordinator to the Department Chair and the Faculty of Graduate Studies and Research.

-Consider applying for SSRHC and other grants in year 1, and again (if needed) in year 2.
+Consider applying for SSHRC and other grants in year 1, and again (if needed) in year 2.